 Here’s how it works: Unlike other teen banking products, Step allows you to start building credit earlier while removing the risks associated with more traditional cards such as late fees and interest charges.

 When you open a Step account, you’re also given a Step Card which is linked directly to your account.
 Similar to a debit card, you can only spend what’s in your account.
-Not only does this ensure you can’t spend more than what you have, but Step also keeps track of this positive repayment behavior and gives you the option to start sharing it with credit bureaus before you turn 18.
+Not only does this ensure you can’t spend more than what you have, but Step also keeps track of this positive repayment behavior and gives you the option to start sharing it with credit bureaus once you turn 18.

 Starting to build your credit history at an earlier age can help you qualify for lower car insurance rates or get a better cell phone plan; and right now, Step is one of the only ways you can do this as a teen.